-When you tell people that you’ve just booked a ticket to Papua New Guinea; it’s very rare for them to not respond with a variation of – “ARE YOU FU**ING CRAZY/STUPID?
-DON’T YOU KNOW THEY STILL EAT PEOPLE OVER THERE?!”
+When you tell people that you’ve just booked a ticket to Papua New Guinea, it’s very rare for them to not respond with hysterics.

-I started my epic three months trip last year around New Zealand and the Pacific Islands, with Johnny from OneStep4Ward in the supposed land of the cannibals.
+Last year I started my epic three month trip around New Zealand and the Pacific Islands in the supposed land of the cannibals with Johnny from OneStep4Ward.
 It still feels really surreal to say I was there.

-Considering the fact that I am writing this with all limbs attached – We weren’t used as dinner by the tribe who we stayed with in Madang.
+Considering that I am writing this with all limbs attached – we weren’t used as dinner by the tribe we stayed with in Madang.
 In fact, I look back on my time in PNG with fond and happy memories.
 But it wasn’t without dodgy moments.
-When I returned from a place where people half-expected me to get butchered – the question changed to one of a more relevant nature, for the ambitious traveller who wants to go to the next level of adventure; Is Papua New Guinea safe to travel?
+When I returned from a place where people half-expected me to get butchered – the question changed from “Why?” to one of a more relevant nature, for the ambitious traveller who wants to go to the next level of adventure; Is Papua New Guinea safe to travel?
 Would I recommend the place to backpackers?
 What’s it like?

 Before I discuss the safety issue – I’ll give you the lowdown on the logistics…